lum1n0us/wasm-micro-runtime/README.md

 Embed WAMR into software production
 =====================================
 WAMR can be built into a standalone executable which takes the WASM application file name as input, and then executes it.
 To use it in the embedded environment you should embed WAMR into your own software product.
-WASM provides a set of API's for embedded code to load the WASM module, instantiate the module and invoke a WASM  function from a native call.
+WASM provides a set of APIs for embedded code to load the WASM module, instantiate the module and invoke a WASM  function from a native call.

 <img src="./doc/pics/embed.PNG" width="60%" height="60%">